billahdotdev/Learn-React/README.md

    >
    > &bull; Functional Components: A simpler way to create components using functions.
 They can use hooks to manage state and lifecycle methods.

+2. JSX: JSX (JavaScript XML) is a syntax extension that allows you to write HTML-like code in your JavaScript files.
+React components typically use JSX to describe what the UI should look like.

 # Before React
 >&bull; Solid Foundation: Before diving into React, ensure you have a good grasp of HTML, CSS, and JavaScript (including ES6 features).